SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 APPEND st TO it.
 DATA(dref) = NEW st_type( col1 = 2 col2 = `b` col3 = `Y` ).

+"You can achieve the access using ASSIGN statements as shown above "(using field symbols), ...
+ASSIGN st-('COL1') TO FIELD-SYMBOL(<col1>).

-"You can achieve the access using ASSIGN statements as shown above, or "by statically specifying the structure and the (object) component selector "followed by a character-like data object in parentheses.
+"... or by statically specifying the structure and the (object) component "selector followed by a character-like data object in parentheses.
 "Write position
 st-('COL1') = 123.
 it[ 1 ]-('COL1') = 456.